 Appeal of Written Warning.
-Interns may appeal a written warning to the internship director and the executive director of the Pennyroyal Center, in writing.
+Interns may appeal a written warning to the internship director and the executive director of LifeSkills/Pennyroyal Center, in writing.
 After review, the executive director will provide a written response, either confirming the written warning or directing the internship director to remove the written warning from the intern's evaluation file.
 The decision of the executive director is final and not subject to additional appeal.

 Remediation Plan.
 For interns, a remediation plan is a time-limited, remediation-oriented, and closely supervised period of training designed to assist the intern in responding to personal reactions or environmental stressors, granted with the expectation that the intern will complete the internship.
 This period will include more closely scrutinized supervision conducted by the regular supervisor in consultation with the training director, internship director, and university internship director.
-Remediation plans will contain the following elements, in addition to any elements required by current Pennyroyal Center personnel policies:
+Remediation plans will contain the following elements, in addition to any elements required by current LifeSkills/Pennyroyal Center personnel policies:

-- a.
-Detailed description of the intern's unsatisfactory performance or behavior, with dated examples, - b.
-Specific actions needed by the intern to correct the unsatisfactory performance or behavior, - c.
-The timeline allowed for correcting the unsatisfactory performance or behavior. - d.
-Action to be taken if the unsatisfactory performance or behavior is not corrected, up to and including termination of the internship, - e.
-That the university internship director has been notified and consulted, and has been provided with a copy of the plan, - f.
-The procedures to ascertain whether the problem has been appropriately rectified.
+- 1. Detailed description of the intern's unsatisfactory performance or behavior, with dated examples. - 2.
+Specific actions needed by the intern to correct the unsatisfactory performance or behavior, with specific steps to follow to remediate all problems. - 3.
+The timeline allowed for correcting the unsatisfactory performance or behavior, - 4.
+Action to be taken if the unsatisfactory performance or behavior is not corrected, up to and including termination of the internship. - 5.
+That the university internship director has been notified and consulted, and has been provided with a copy of the plan. - 6.
+The procedures to ascertain whether the problem has been appropriately rectified, including when and how verbal and written feedback on the extent to which corrective actions were or were not successful in addressing the issues of concern will occur.